ChunelFeng/CGraph/README.md

   CGraph 说明文档
 </h1>

->CGraph is a cross-platform `DAG`(Directed Acyclic Graph) framework based on C++17 only.</br></br>You, with it, can build your own operators simply, and then describe any running schedules for them as you need, such as dependence, parallelling, loop, condition and aggregation.
-Some useful tools and plugins are also provided to improve your project.</br></br>Tutorials and contact information are shown as follows.
+>CGraph is a cross-platform `DAG`(Directed Acyclic Graph) framework based on C++17 without any 3rd-party.</br></br>
+>You, with it, can build your own operators simply, and then describe any running schedules for them as you need, such as dependence, parallelling, loop, condition and aggregation.
+Some useful tools and plugins are also provided to improve your project.</br></br>
+>Tutorials and contact information are shown as follows.
 Please get in touch with us for free if you need more about this repository.

 ## 一. 简介